runemadsen/runemadsen-2012/writings/printing-code/lecture-form.md

 <img src="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/form/placement_calculations_small.jpg" data-slideshow="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/form/placement_calculations_small.jpg" />
 [Example on Github](https://github.com/runemadsen/printing-code/tree/master/class_code/form/placement_calculations)

+We could easily make the point on the edge move by incrementing the degrees in a draw loop.

 If we put this in a loop, we can generate objects with this equation.
 Let's look closer at how to draw a hexagon: